 3. Get Out and Meet People (Canvassing & Door Knocking)

-You know what big brands like Google, Coca-Cola, Nike, and Apple can’t do?
-They can’t go around knocking on people’s doors, shaking hands and saying, ‘Hi, I’m <insert your name> and I’m the owner of <insert local business name> and I’d like to invite you…’
+Do you know what big brands like Google, Coca-Cola, Nike, and Apple can’t do?
+They can’t go around knocking on people’s doors, shaking hands, and saying, ‘Hi, I’m <insert your name> and I’m the owner of <insert local business name> and I’d like to invite you…’

 You’re not some huge corporation headquartered in a skyscraper hundreds of miles from your customers – you’re a real local business, staffed and run by real local people.